Kitware/dive/docs/Attributes.md

     1. Editing an attribute definition will change the way the controls behave, but will not change any existing set values.

 ## Setting Track/Detection Attribute Values

 1. Click on the attribute value when in viewing mode to edit and set the attribute
 1. Or directly edit the value field when in the attribute editing mode
 1. Setting an attribute to the null/empty value will remove the value from the track/detection

+## Importing and Exporting Attributes

+Attributes are part of the dataset configuration that can be imported and exported.

+1. Set up a dataset with all the attributes you need
+1. In the download menu, create a configuration export
+1. Use this configuration with other datasets
+    1. Use the import button to load this configuration to other datasets.
+    1. Upload the configuration file when you create new datasets to initialize them with an existing configuration.

 ## Applying Attributes Demo